Lightning-AI/pytorch-lightning/docs/source-pytorch/common/checkpointing_intermediate.rst

 Save checkpoints manually
 *************************

-You can manually save checkpoints and restore your model from the checkpointed state using :meth:`~lightning.pytorch.trainer.trainer.Trainer.save_checkpoint` and :meth:`~lightning.pytorch.core.LightningModule.load_from_checkpoint`.
+You can manually save checkpoints and restore your model from the checkpointed state using :meth:`~lightning_pytorch.trainer.trainer.Trainer.save_checkpoint` and :meth:`~lightning_pytorch.core.LightningModule.load_from_checkpoint`.

 .. code-block:: python